rhtaylor/WebDev/README.md

 This site is hosted at https://www.rhtaylor-development.com.

-note the gp-pages site was abondoned as react router dom v6 is incompatible with it.
+note the gp-pages site was abandoned as react router dom v6 is incompatible with it.